-Using the Butterfly Hug to help with acute ongoing distress
+Butterfly Hug to help with ongoing traumatic stress

 The Butterfly Hug has been used in over 200 deployments by Dr Ignacio Jarero and his team in worse case crisis scenarios to reduce symptoms of severe distress and for clinician self care.

 Cross your arms over your chest, so that the tip of the middle finger from each hand is placed below the clavicle or the collarbone and the other fingers and palms cover the area of the sternum or breastbone.
 Hands and fingers must be as vertical as possible so that the fingers point towards the neck and not towards the arms.
 Interlock your thumbs to form the butterfly’s body and the extended fingers form the butterfly’s wings.